• Skip to main content

 Should anyone have any questions about anything on this site, feel free to do what the unprofessional critic chose not to do – contact me.

 Taurus returned to the drawing board and is trying again.
-At the 2016 SHOT Show, the company had a new version of the TCP with Wings on display.
+At the 2016 SHOT Show, the company had a new version of the Taurus 738 TCP with Wings on display.
 The new version has larger wings and a scalloped area on the slide for easier wing deployment.

-I’m still not convinced the gun could handle the rigors of wing use on any regular bases.
+I’m still not convinced the gun could handle the rigors of wing use on any regular basis.
 However, at least the company recognized the original design was not optimal and is trying to improve it.

 I think that a spring system with thicker metal pieces would work well, click a button and the wings deploy.
 This is something that could be a part of an actual shooting routine and practice.
 The only way that I see these being effective in their current state, is for the person that doesn’t go shooting often, but when they do, they practice, but for the most part shoot a hundred rounds one day a month, then reload, and carry their gun.
 I don’t think that the design was for someone not carrying one in the chamber, or for someone who is going to constantly be racking their slide.